The genealogy of branching Brownian motion with absorption: Introduction

-We also start the process with many particles, rather than just one, at time zero, and we make some rather technical assumptions on the initial conditions, which are given later in Proposition \ref{ZNCSBP}.
-While (\ref{mu}) and the initial conditions may seem unnatural, they are necessary to ensure that the number of particles in the system stays of order $N$ on the time scale of interest, so that the process can be viewed as a model of a population of size approximately $N$.
+We also start the process with many particles, rather than just one, at time zero, and we make some rather technical assumptions on the initial conditions, which are given later in Proposition~\ref{ZNCSBP}.
+While (\ref{mu}) and the initial conditions may seem unnatural, they are necessary to ensure that the number of particles in the system stays of order $N$ on the time scale of interest, so that the process can be viewed as a model of a population of size approximately~$N$.

 We focus on understanding the genealogy of a sample from the population after a large time.
 We show that the time to the most recent common ancestor of a sample behaves like $(\log N)^3$.
-Moreover we identify the limiting geometry of the coalescence tree of a sample, which we show is governed by a coalescent process $(\Pi(t), t \geq 0)$ known as the Bolthausen-Sznitman coalescent.
-The Bolthausen-Sznitman coalescent, which is defined precisely in subsection \ref{boszsec}, is a coalescent process that allows many ancestral lines to merge at once.
-This result is in sharp contrast with the standard case of the Moran model or the Wright-Fisher model, where random genetic drift leads to a characteristic genealogical time of $N$ generations and a genealogical tree given by Kingman's coalescent, which permits only pairwise mergers of ancestral lines.
+Moreover we identify the limiting geometry of the coalescence tree of a sample, which we show is governed by a coalescent process $(\Pi(t), t \geq0)$ known as the Bolthausen--Sznitman coalescent.
+The Bolthausen--Sznitman coalescent, which is defined precisely in Section~\ref{boszsec}, is a coalescent process that allows many ancestral lines to merge at once.
+This result is in sharp contrast with the standard case of the Moran model or the Wright--Fisher model, where random genetic drift leads to a characteristic genealogical time of $N$ generations and a genealogical tree given by Kingman's coalescent, which permits only pairwise mergers of ancestral lines.

 The main result of this paper can thus be stated as follows.
 Fix $t > 0$.
-Choose $n$ particles uniformly at random from the population at time $(\log N)^3 t$, and label these particles at random by the integers $1, \dots, n$.
-For $0 \leq s \leq 2 \pi t$, define $\Pi_N(s)$ to be the partition of $\{1, \dots, n\}$ such that $i$ and $j$ are in the same block of $\Pi_N(s)$ if and only if the particles labeled $i$ and $j$ are descended from the same ancestor at time $(t - s/2 \pi) (\log N)^3$.
-This is the standard ``ancestral partition" of the sample.
-Then, with our initial conditions, we have the following result, which is stated precisely later as Theorem \ref{bosz}.
+Choose $n$ particles uniformly at random from the population at time $(\log N)^3 t$, and label these particles at random by the integers $1,\ldots, n$.
+For $0 \leq s \leq2 \pi t$, define $\Pi_N(s)$ to be the partition of $\{1,\ldots, n\}$ such that $i$ and $j$ are in the same block of $\Pi_N(s)$ if and only if the particles labeled $i$ and $j$ are descended from the same ancestor at time $(t - s/2 \pi) (\log N)^3$.
+This is the standard ``ancestral partition'' of the sample.
+Then, with our initial conditions, we have the following result, which is stated precisely later as Theorem~\ref{bosz}.